Q: What is your square foot pricing?

 Probably unnecessary.
 We assume you are speaking about an independent/designer, not an “architectural design” by a builder, known as a Design/Build firm like Cook Bros.
 This distinction bears on the answer to your question.
 The only potential advantages to hiring independent designers are: 1) If you find it to be the only way to obtain competent remodeling design services; 2) if you buy into the myth of getting drawings to “put out to bid” in a mistaken attempt to protect yourself from unfair pricing from contractors.
 In our market you can usually dispose of #1 because there is an ample supply of Design/Build remodeling firms that provide design services as part of their package.
 You should re-think your position if you believe #2 will work for you, because in our 25+ years experience, taking that route has overwhelmingly resulted in more confusion and problems for the homeowner.
 These unfortunate homeowners are disappointed to find after investing in the independently produced plans that their “collection” of bids are all over the board, defying the whole intended purpose of obtaining apple to apple comparisons based on the exact same bid plans.
 Bid plans in hand, these homeowners find themselves actually at odds with the very contractors they really need and who want to help the homeowner, due to a false sense of external controls as “promised” by the myth of having independently produced plans put out to bid.
 Lastly, it is a rare circumstance where the independent designer has not set the homeowner up for failure by irresponsibly mis-advising the homeowner regarding the expected cost of construction.
 Armed with the designer’s “pricing” input, the homeowner is often as much as 100% low in their pricing expectations, i.e. they expect bids to come in at $100,000 and they really come in at $200,000 and higher, and with a stunned look on their face, wonder why all those contractors are trying to take advantage of them.
 The simple answer is to hire a design/build contractor for all of the advantages it offers and to avoid the disadvantages and delays discussed.

-17. Who obtains the building permits for my project?
+Q: Who obtains the building permits for my projects?

 If your project requires an Arlington County building permit, someone will have to obtain it.
 It should be your contractor, not yourself as homeowner, which pulls the permit.
 That is why licensure is required, to protect the homeowner and assure competent representation throughout the construction process.
 If your contractor cannot pull the permit because he does not have the necessary licensure, then why in the world would you hire them to perform your construction!
 That is nuts!
 You deserve to be represented by a legitimate professional contractor.
 Who will schedule and meet the inspectors?
 It had better be the contractor.
 And if the contractor did not pull the permit, how will they make out with the inspectors?
 And we will not even get into all of the potential liability and legal issues that could arise regarding permits and licensure missteps.
 At Cook Bros. we actually have built additions for Arlington County inspector’s own homes.